 Now that we know that some MA Plans come with a low premium cost, it’s time to discuss what other possible fees you might have to pay.
 Although your MA Plan may have a low premium, you might still have to pay your Medicare Plan B premium.
 Depending on your plan, you might have to pay copayments or coinsurance.
 Additionally, deductibles and extra benefits can appear as additional charges you are responsible for.
 In the end, when it comes to picking the right insurance plan for you, there are more factors to consider than just your plan’s premium.

 Some Medicare Advantage Plans will offer to pay a part, or all, of your existing Medicare Plan B premium, but others may not.
 In the case that this cost is not incorporated into your plan already, you will have to pay your premium yourself.
 The cost varies from plan to plan but usually it starts around $135.50.

 Copayments or Coinsurance

 Copayments, or coinsurance, is the fee you are responsible for paying whenever you receive a service like a doctor or emergency room visit, or when picking up a prescribed drug.
-The amount due is usually predetermined by your insurance company and your provider, and can vary widely.
-Sometimes insurance plans with lower premiums may lead to higher copayments or coinsurance out of your own pocket at the time the service is given.
+Your insurance provider predetermines this amount, and it can vary widely across companies.
+Sometimes insurance plans with lower premiums may lead to higher copayments or coinsurance out of your own pocket when you receive a service.